ofenbach/catengine/README.md

 1. Download the engine folder.
 2. Import the folder into your app project (@src).
 3. Fix the imports depending on your app/package name.
+4. Code your screens.
-4. Create GameStart.java to load your screens.
+5. Create GameStart.java to load your screens.
 6. Your app now runs catengine!

 # future updates 🔜